Monash-FIT3170/2025W1-Commitment/docs/docs/guide/getting-started.md

 ```

-### **Important Notes**
+!!! warning

-- Only mapped contributors are included
+    - Only mapped contributors are included in contribution analysis
-- Emails not in the config will not be shown as contributors or included in stats
+    - Emails not in the configuration will not be shown as contributors or included in stats
     - Contributions from unlinked emails are silently ignored
     - Ask students to list all possible Git emails before submission

 ---